hvcuong201/Flixster/README.md

 ---

-## Flix Part 1
+## Flix Part 2

 ### User Stories

 #### REQUIRED (10pts)
-- [x] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+- [x] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [x] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS
 - [ ] (2pts) Views should be responsive for both landscape/portrait mode.